So, you are fed up being abused and you want to take action.

 Isn’t it wrong to expose someone by name even if they did cause harm?
 If you are asking this question, you should also ask yourself if it is ‘right’ for an abuser to get away with hurting you and then continuing on to the next unsuspecting victim.
 Is it ‘right’ or ‘wrong’ to protect an abuser from consequences for their actions by concealing their identity?

 You are not at fault if the truth about an abuser’s behavior damages their reputation.
 From a bully’s remorseless egocentric point of view and sense of entitlement; everything is your fault.
 Victim blaming is a given in any bullying scenario so you can count on being put on the defensive and accused of slander and libel if you expose your abuser.
-They may be scary in their denial; they play the victim role and act out self righteous indignation, hurl accusations and vilify you, their target, while manipulating other people to turn against you and support their vengeful schemes.
+They may be scary in their fervor and denial; they play the victim role and act out self righteous indignation, hurl accusations, and vilify you, their target, while manipulating other people to turn against you and support their vengeful schemes.
 It’s all a game to them; one they enjoy and excel at.
 But they just don’t have a legal case if their reputation suffers because their malicious activities become known.

 No one has the right to abuse you, and you always have the right to defend yourself and to speak about what was done to you, but it is up to you to decide what actions to take.
 You’ll need to examine all aspects of your situation.
 It helps to educate yourself about psychopathy and libel laws.
 Reading about cases similar to your own may give you useful ideas—or crucial warnings.
 You may find that you must weigh your moral position against the cost of asserting it, and also, consider the possibility of your abuser thriving on the attention while making your position worse.
 Sociopaths are highly skilled at achieving that!
 It is vital to consider all possible consequences of ‘going public,’ especially potential dangers to your life and well being.